jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 .. warning::

     Remember, List vs. Pointer to a List!
-Review the discussion on :ref:`label-topic8-aliasing`.
+Review the discussion on aliasing.

 .. image:: a3_videoGame.jpg